Monica Maughan: Television

-Early television roles in Crawford's dramas including Homicide, Matlock Police and Cop Shop led to ongoing television parts that made Maughan a recognisable face around Australia, including prim secretary Jean Ford in the first year of The Box from 1974 to 1975 and downtrodden prisoner Pat O'Connell for five months in women's-prison drama Prisoner from 1979 to 1980.
+Maughan had roles in Hector Crawford's dramas, including Homicide, Matlock Police and Cop Shop.
+She was also secretary Jean Ford in the first year of The Box, from 1974 to 1975 and downtrodden prisoner Pat O'Connell for five months in women's-prison drama Prisoner from 1979 to 1980.

 Further television credits included Glenview High, soap opera Skyways, The Flying Doctors, The Gillies Republic, comedy series Col'n Carpenter, medical soap opera A Country Practice, children's series The Genie from Down Under, police drama Blue Heelers and legal drama MDA.
 She also appeared in several miniseries' including Loss of Innocence (1978) and Come in Spinner (1990).
 She also played Graham Kennedy's grandmother in the 2007 biographical telemovie, The King.
 Her final television appearance was in The Librarians.

 Maughan received an AFI Award and a Silver Logie Award for her performance as Monica McHugh in the ABC’s black comedy miniseries, The Damnation of Harvey McHugh (1994).

 Film

-Her twenty or so feature films include A City's Child (1971), Road to Nhill (1997), Crackerjack (2002) and Strange Bedfellows (2004), plus a number of films by Dutch-Australian director Paul Cox.
+Maughan's approximately twenty feature films include A City's Child (1971), Road to Nhill (1997), Crackerjack (2002) and Strange Bedfellows (2004), plus a number of films by Dutch-Australian director Paul Cox.
 Her last film role was in Blessed, directed by Ana Kokkinos in 2009, and described by 3RRR film critic Brian MacFarlane as "Maughan's best ever".

 Personal life

 Maughan's first marriage was to Brian Essex, then a medical student, in December 1954, with her father officiating at the wedding.
 They divorced in 1957.
 Her second marriage, in January 1968, was to Melbourne solicitor Rowland Ball.
 The couple had three daughters.

-Maughan was always coy about her age and many sources gave her year of birth as 1938.
+Maughan was coy about her age and many sources gave her year of birth as 1938.
 When celebrating 50 years of professional acting in 2007, Maughan said she was "20 or 21" in 1954 and admitted she "always lied about my age".

-Death

-Maughan died of complications from cancer at the Peter MacCallum Cancer Centre in Melbourne on 8 January 2010.
+Maughan died 8 January 2010, aged 76, from cancer, at the Peter MacCallum Cancer Centre in Melbourne.